Embassy of India

 23. India-Japan Steel Dialogue has been set up as an institutional mechanism to strengthen the relationship and cooperation in steel sector between India and Japan by improving the processes of steel production & product mix and safety of work place.
 The Memorandum of Cooperation on Steel sector was signed on 22 December 2020.
 The first Steel Dialogue under this MoC was held on 14 October 2022.
 The second India-Japan Steel Dialogue was held on 28 November 2023 in Tokyo, Japan.

-25. India – Japan Industrial Competitiveness Partnership: India – Japan Industrial Competitiveness Partnership – A Memorandum of Cooperation between the Department for Promotion of Industry and Internal Trade (DPIIT) and Ministry of Economy, Trade and Industry (METI) on India – Japan Industrial Competitiveness Partnership was signed on November 16, 2021 to jointly explore the possibilities of enhancing India’s industrial competitiveness with a view to enhance the Special Strategic and Global Partnership between the two countries.
+25. India – Japan Industrial Competitiveness Partnership: A Memorandum of Cooperation between the Department for Promotion of Industry and Internal Trade (DPIIT) and Ministry of Economy, Trade and Industry (METI) on India – Japan Industrial Competitiveness Partnership was signed on November 16, 2021 to jointly explore the possibilities of enhancing India’s industrial competitiveness with a view to enhance the Special Strategic and Global Partnership between the two countries.
 Under the arrangement, Joint Working Group (JWG)s in different sectors ranging from Textiles and Logistic to Steel and Food Processing have been formed.
-The 5th meeting of the India-Japan Industrial Competitiveness Partnership was held in Tokyo on 28 February 2023.
+The 6th meeting of the India-Japan Industrial Competitiveness Partnership was held in New Delhi on 28 June 2024.
 The meeting was co-chaired by Secretary, DPIIT from India and Vice Minister for International Affairs, METI from Japan.
-Joint Working Groups on MSME, Capital Goods, Logistics, JITs, Textiles, Food Processing and Auto have also met recently.

 27. Skill Development: Under the India-Japan MoC signed in 2016, Japanese companies have established 35 Japan-India Institute of Manufacturing (JIM) in India and 11 Japanese Endowed Courses (JEC) in Indian Engineering Colleges.
 India and Japan also cooperate under Technical Intern Training Programme (TITP) and "Specified Skilled Worker" (SSW) initiative of Japan.
 In January 2022, Japan initiated implementation of language and skill test for nursing care and 'agriculture' category at a test centre in Gurugram.
 Subsequently, Guwahati (Agriculture) and Bangalore (Agriculture, Caregiving and Language) have been added.
 Hon'ble Minister of State for Skill Development and Entrepreneurship and Electronics and Information Technology, Shri Raieev Chandrasekhar announced the launch of 'India-Japan Skill Connect' and a "Skill Facilitation Cell at the Embassy on 04 August 2023.
 The 4th round of India-Japan Joint Working Group meeting on Skill Development was held in Tokyo on 03 October 2023, followed by an event at the Embassy titled ''India-Japan Skill Connect: Re-imagining Institutional Frameworks''.
 Embassy has been conducting several events all across Japan to maximize outreach in the area of Skill Development.